Why Pick UA Little Rock?

 Community College of the Air Force General Education Mobile (GEM) is a partnership between the Community College of the Air Force (CCAF) and civilian academic institutions to offer a group of general education classes through a web-based platform.

-UA Little Rock has partnered with GEM to offer general education courses online for Air Force personnel who want to complete their CCAF Associate of Applied Science (AAS) degree requirements.
+UA Little Rock has partnered with GEM to offer general education courses online for Air Force and Space Force personnel who want to complete their CCAF Associate of Applied Science (AAS) degree requirements.

 Available GEM Courses